-Tightening your budget sometimes makes it hard to pass up cheap manufacturing from overseas.
+Tightening your budget sometimes makes it hard to pass up on cheap manufacturing from overseas.

 However, offshore manufacturing is only cheap on the surface.
-All things considered, there are a number of reasons to purchase from an American manufacturer instead.
+All things considered, there are a number of reasons to purchase casegoods from a hotel furniture manufacturer in the USA.
 Here are a few to consider as you craft your dream hotel project:

-Order Domestic Furniture to Solidify Your Supply Chain
+Order Domestic Hotel Furniture to Solidify Your Supply Chain

 1. Shorter Lead Times